-Grief is a normal, healthy response to a loss.
+Grief is a person’s normal, healthy response to a loss.
 It describes the emotions you feel when you lose someone or something important to you.
-People grieve for many different reasons, including the following:
+People grieve for many different reasons, including:

 - Changes in your way of life, such as during retirement or when moving to a new place.

 The loss that triggers grief isn’t always physical.
 You can experience grief if you or a loved one are diagnosed with a major disease or face a serious illness.
 You may grieve the future plans you had made, or the ways life will change.

 Grief is different for everyone.
 It can include many emotional and physical symptoms, including:

 - Feelings: Anger, anxiety, blame, confusion, denial, depression, fear, guilt, irritability, loneliness, numbness, relief, sadness, shock, or yearning.

 - Thoughts: Confusion, difficulty concentrating, disbelief, hallucinations, or preoccupation with what was lost.